 The AI company has raised £24.3m across seven fundraising rounds.
 It has also won £1.12m through seven grants, each awarded by Innovate UK.

 Metail has attended three accelerators: Upscale, Microsoft ScaleUp, and the Business Growth Programme.
 It also appeared on the Createch Ones to Watch high-growth list in 2019.
 The company has around 20 employees with offices in London, Cambridge, and Singapore.

 Total funds raised: £24.2m

-WeFarm develops technology that allows farmers in the developing world to access farming information from their mobile phones.
+WeFarm develops AI technology that allows farmers in the developing world to access farming information from their mobile phones.
 WeFarm functions as a marketplace and networking community, primarily for small-scale farmers.
 One of its unique offerings is that WeFarm can be accessed without internet connection, through SMS instead.
 Farmers can access local suppliers, sell their excess harvest, and ask for advice.

 The company has attended the Upscale accelerator, Wayra London Accelerator, and the “Go to Grow” Urban Infrastructure Business Programme.
 It has also ranked on various high-growth lists over the years, such as the Tallt Disrupt 100, and the Start-Up 101.

 DigitalGenius develops customer AI service chatbots using machine learning to integrate with existing messaging applications and CRM software.
 It also develops Fingenius, a speech recognition software for banks that allows customers to ask questions vocally or by text.

 The company uses deep learning to understand conversations and automatically send appropriate messages, and automate parts of customer support in a way that understands customer objectives and how to resolve them.
 It can connect with backend systems to carry out tasks with complexity, such as approving and processing refunds.
 DigitalGenius aims to improve the customer experience while reducing operational costs.